What Are Crypto Exchange Tokens?

 Multi-party trust: A crypto exchange token like the Gemini dollar (GUSD), which is the world’s first fully regulated stablecoin, combines the creditworthiness and price stability of the U.S. dollar, the technological advantages of cryptocurrency, and the protections of U.S. regulatory oversight.
 Given the important role stablecoins play in bridging the gap between traditional finance and blockchain-enabled ecosystems, this type of crypto exchange token can help establish trust with users and regulators.

 Fee discounts: Crypto exchanges generally require traders to pay a marginal fee when executing an order — even community-run decentralized exchanges (DEXs).
 In order to incentivize trades and build customer loyalty, many exchanges offer fee discounts via a crypto exchange token.
-In most cases, users either receive a discount when paying their fees by using the exchange’s token, though some exchanges also offer tiered fee discounts based on how much of an exchange’s tokens a user holds in their account wallet.
-Both approaches incentivize users to allocate additional funds to an exchange’s ecosystem in order to accrue future benefits and directly increase demand for their native token — be it a centralized or a decentralized exchange token.
+In most cases, users receive a discount when paying their fees by using the exchange’s token, though some exchanges also offer tiered fee discounts based on how much of an exchange’s tokens a user holds in their account wallet.
+Both approaches incentivize users to allocate additional funds to an exchange’s ecosystem in order to accrue future benefits and directly increase demand for their native token — be it a centralized or decentralized exchange token.

 How to Get Cryptocurrency Exchange Tokens: IEOs and Airdrops